Skip to navigation Skip to content

 Maria remained a family member of her partner throughout the period of forced separation.
 Her partner's documents maintained his hope and belief that Maria would be found alive and would eventually join him in his adopted country.

-Documents were provided to support Maria's claim, and on the basis of that evidence, it was determined that Maria was exempt from having to satisfy the NARWP.
+Documents were provided to support Maria's claim, and based on that evidence, it was determined that Maria was exempt from having to satisfy the NARWP.
 Specifically, Maria was exempted from the NARWP due to being a family member of a (former) refugee at the time that person arrived in Australia and at the date of claim.